sulaimank/account_processing_demo/README.md

 To run the driver's main class cd to target where maven builds the jar

-1) java -classpath magiceden-1.0-SNAPSHOT-jar-with-dependencies.jar magicEden.DynamicLoadDriver
+1) java -classpath account_processing_demo-1.0-SNAPSHOT-jar-with-dependencies.jar demo.DynamicLoadDriver

 Run all JUnit test cases